Health Spirit Body

 Dietary spices and their active components may provide many benefits for your stomach.

 For example, cayenne pepper may help boost the stomach’s defense against infections, increase digestive fluid production and help deliver enzymes to the stomach, aiding digestion.
-It does this by stimulating nerves in the stomach that signal for protection against injury.
+It does this by stimulating nerves in the gut that signal for protection against injury.

 While some believe that spicy food may cause stomach ulcers, a review paper has shown that the capsaicin in cayenne peppers may actually help reduce the risk of stomach ulcers.